brave-intl/bat-go/README.md

 [![Build
 Status](https://travis-ci.org/brave-intl/bat-go.svg?branch=master)](https://travis-ci.org/brave-intl/bat-go)

+## Developer Setup

+1. [Install Go 1.12](https://golang.org/doc/install) (NOTE: Go 1.10 and earlier will not work!)

+2. Clone this repo via `git clone https://github.com/brave-intl/bat-go`

+3. Build via `make`

+## Full environment via docker-compose

+Ensure docker and docker-compose are installed.

+Ensure that your `.env` file is populated with values for each of the env vars that does not have a default in `docker-compose.yml`.

+### Local prod-like environment

+To bring up a prod-like environment, run `docker-compose up -d`.

+### Local dev environment

+To bring up a dev environment, run `make docker-up`.

+This brings up an additional vault service, used for integration testing of some auxiliary binaries.

+You can run the unit and integration tests via `make docker-test`

-## Building using docker
+## Building a prod image using docker

 You can build a docker image without installing the go toolchain.
 Ensure docker is installed then run `make docker`.

-## Developer Setup

-1. [Install Go 1.12](https://golang.org/doc/install) (NOTE: Go 1.10 and earlier will not work!)

-2. Run `go get -d github.com/brave-intl/bat-go`.

-3. [dep](https://github.com/golang/dep) is used to install the dependencies.
-If you do not have dep, you need to [install it](https://github.com/golang/dep#setup).
-On mac:
-`brew install dep`

-4. `cd` into `~/go/github.com/brave-intl/bat-go`, then run `dep ensure` to install the dependencies

-5. Build via `make`

-6. Run the server executable `./grant-server`